sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="./demo/gifs/integral.gif"/>
 </p>

 Magic right?
 Let's set it up!
 First, please look at the installation document provided by [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
 After your installation, you can set up the keybinding for calculating the math expression.
 I use `shift`+`e`, where `e` stands for evaluating, to calculate so that it will append an equal sign and the answer right after your formula, just like above.
-And if you want to avoid showing the intermediate steps of your calculation, you can use `shift`+`r`, where `r` stands for replacing, to directly replace the whole formula and give me the answer only.
+If you want to avoid showing the intermediate steps of your calculation, you can use `shift`+`r`, where `r` stands for replacing, to directly replace the whole formula and give me the answer only.
 See the demo below:

 <p align="center">
 	<img src="./demo/gifs/integral2.gif"/>